TheSuranaverse/Microsoft-Future_Ready_Talent-Internship/Hot Queries & Solution/README.md

 <hr>

+7. Not able to complete "INDUSTRY SESSIONS", the status is showing **INCOMPLETE** even after watching completely, what to do?
+- First open your tab on `incognito` mode & then go to the industry session section.
+Now click on all the videos play button & let it play in one go.
+- **NOTE:** Don't pause the video or go in full-screen mode or switch application or tabs while the video is playing.
+Doing any of these activity will hinder the progress.

-7. Can I complete the "SELF-LEARNING COURSES" in any order?
+8. Can I complete the "SELF-LEARNING COURSES" in any order?
 - No, please complete the courses in the order given as instructed in the `Orientation` Session.

 <hr>

-8. Do we need to give any exam or "PAY" for exam & get certification to complete this Internship?
+9. Do we need to give any exam or "PAY" for exam & get certification to complete this Internship?
 - No you don't have to pay a single penny (except for the Data charges xd) for any sort of exam or certification to complete this internship.
 - The `Submit your Certification` is for those students who have completed this course in past during any program curriculum & gave exam to get accredited.
 So they can submit their certificate here & the course/module will be marked complete & they don't have to again watch through all the videos to complete it.

 <hr>

-9. How to complete the website exercise?/Not able to find the link as shown in the tutorial?
+10. How to complete the website exercise?/Not able to find the link as shown in the tutorial?
 - Completing the website exercise is not mandatory.
 Once u have activated your `Student Developer Pack` then only u can then put the website online & get the url.
 And concern to the assignment , officialy it is complete.
 So for now until you get your Student Developer Pack you can start with the rest.

 <hr>

-10. How to create Wordpress on App Service? (tutorial is not helping)
+11. How to create Wordpress on App Service? (tutorial is not helping)
 - Follow the steps below:
   - Home -> Create a Resource -> Marketplace -> Wordpress
   <p align="center">